Sivome/Sivome.github.io/_posts/2019-03-05-Logistic-Regression-with-Regularization.md

 categories: Statistics
 ---

-In one of my previous blogs, I talked about a well-established technique (Flux Balance Analysis) to simulate metabolic fluxes from a genome-scale metabolic network model.
-Flux Balance Analysis (FBA) has multiple advantages to quickly and efficiently simulate how a model organism's phenotype looks like, for different in-silico growth media or in-silico knockouts or in-silico addition of a new reaction in a pathway.
+In one of my previous blogs, I talked about a well-established technique (Flux Balance Analysis) to simulate metabolic fluxes using a genome-scale metabolic network model.
+Flux Balance Analysis (FBA) has multiple advantages, including quickly and efficiently simulating organism's phenotype for different growth media.
+Other interesting applications include simulating phenotypes for in-silico knockouts  OR in-silico addition of a new reaction in a pathway.
 For additional documentation or applications, refer to the original [FBA paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3108565/).

-Here I focus on how to use the output from FBA.
-All aspects of this post was already published by Wilke lab (I was part of it as well!).
-More info on the paper can be found [here](https://www.ncbi.nlm.nih.gov/pubmed/25502413).
-From this published work, I will focus on the section where logistic regression with regularization technique is used to predict the growth conditions from the in-silico metabolic flux data.
-So, this is kind of a inverse problem i.e., instead of generating in-silico fluxes using FBA, **we use fluxes to *predict* growth conditions using regularization techniques.**
+All aspects of this post were already published by Wilke lab (I was part of it as well!).
+More info on the original work can be found [here](https://www.ncbi.nlm.nih.gov/pubmed/25502413).
+In this post, I will focus on the inverse problem of predicting the growth conditions, given the in-silico fluxes (e.g., from FBA).
+Even this aspect is well covered in the paper, however I summarize some of the findings with new and current tools.

-Another thing to note is the difference in the tools.
-Here, I used Python (scikit-learn module), where in the earlier published work, I used R for statistical analyses (GLMNET package).
+Here, I used Python (scikit-learn module), whereas in the earlier published work, I used R for statistical analyses (using GLMNET package).

 ```python
 from __future__ import print_function